For Your Trust, I Thank You

 That we menfolk all across the Nation

-Will ine day claim the unacknowledged truth
+Will one day claim the unacknowledged truth

-In the spirit of the three musketeers
+Of whom we are in the spirit of the three musketeers

 And travel posthaste down the River Mississippi